 - 5 to 6 Japanese eggplants

 - Cooking spray

-- Garnish: fresh ginger (grated)
+- Fresh ginger (grated)

-- Garnish: Katsuobushi (dried bonito shavings)
+- Katsuobushi (dried bonito shavings)

-- Garnish: green onions (finely sliced)
+- Green onions (finely sliced)

-- Spray outdoor BBQ grill or indoor grill pan with cooking oil.
+Spray outdoor BBQ grill or indoor grill pan with cooking oil.

-- Remove from the grill and place the eggplant (skin on) on a plate and allow it to rest until room temperature.
+Remove from the grill and place the eggplant (skin on) on a plate and allow it to rest until room temperature.
 Alternatively, the eggplant (skin on) can be placed in a large bowl of cold water.

-- Remove the stem, and chop the eggplant into thirds or fourths, creating small bite-size pieces.
+Remove the stem, and chop the eggplant into thirds or fourths, creating small bite-size pieces.
 Yaki nasu may either be served at room temperature or chilled.
 Chilled yaki nasu is especially pleasant during the summer.

 - Alternatively, yaki Nasu may be seasoned with dashi shoyu (seasoned soy sauce) or ponzu (citrus soy sauce) but soy sauce is highly recommended.